English Undergraduate Major (BA, HBA)

 *LITERATURES OF THE WORLD: ASIA | ||

-*LITERATURES OF THE WORLD: AFRICA | ||
++*LITERATURES OF THE WORLD: AFRICA | ||

-*LITERATURES OF THE WORLD: MESO/SOUTH AMERICA, CARIBBEAN | ||
++*LITERATURES OF THE WORLD: LATIN AMERICA & CARIBBEAN | ||

 *LITERATURES OF THE WORLD: MIDDLE EAST | ||